 You check credit score to see the overall health of your credit, but your credit report can show you more details that is not available by looking at your credit score.
 Missed payments and credit inquiries are tracked by your credit report but also heavily influence your credit score.
 Learning how your free credit check can work for you when you need it to.

-Check Your Payment History to Better your Credit Score
+How to Check Your Payment History to Better your Credit Score

 Analyzing your free credit report can serve as a reminder of what you have been paying over a long period of time.
 Your payment history will determine about 35 percent of your FICO score.
 For this reason, keeping track of your payment history can help you get a better score the next time you check your credit score.